 - it comes from the heart

 Step 4: Emphasize the idea that words can be used to capture strong emotion.
 Tell the class that you will be reading aloud a story that you believe has "lots of voice."
-Explain that there are many emotions that are captured in the story, which you want the students to listen for as you read the book.
+Explain that there are many emotions that are captured in the story, and that you want students to listen for these emotions as you read the book.

-Step 5: Pass out the half sheets of paper with the names of different emotions that are captured in the story.
-As you read, ask students to hold up their assigned emotion if they hear it expressed in the story.
+Step 5: Pass out the Mood Signs you prepared ahead of time with the names of different emotions that are captured in the story.
+Ask students to hold up their assigned emotion if they hear it expressed in the story as you read aloud.

 Step 1: Now that students understand how authors use emotion to add voice to their writing, it's time for your students to try it out for themselves!
-Pass out a Voice Card (PDF) to each student.
+Pass out one of the cut-out Voice Cards from the Voice Cards Template printable to each student.
 Make sure that students do not show the emotion on their Voice Card to their classmates.
-(Take a Voice Card for yourself as well so that you can model the activity for your students.)
+Take a Voice Card for yourself as well so that you can model the activity for your students.

 Step 2: Tell students that they have been assigned an emotion that they will need to portray through writing.
 Look at your own card and model for your students how to complete the activity.
 Follow the steps below:

 - Peek at your card without showing it to your class.
-(You may want to choose your word ahead of time so that you can pre-plan your writing.)
+(Note: You may want to choose your word ahead of time so that you can pre-plan your writing.)

 - Write a short paragraph in which you reveal your assigned emotion.
 Tell students that the word on their card CANNOT be used in the paragraph.
 Students must reveal the emotion solely through the thoughts, words, or actions of the characters or narrator in their short stories.

 - Write your paragraph in front of the class.
 For example, if you have the word "Nervous," you might write: